TINNITUS RELIEF PRODUCTS

 SleepPhones by Acoustic Sheep.

-The Best Headphones for Sleeping, Relaxation, Meditation, Work-Out, Travel, Tinnitus, And More.
-SleepPhones are the first and most comfortable headphones for sleeping that have helped more than one million people sleep better.
+The Best Headphones for Sleeping, Relaxation, Meditation, Workout, Travel, Tinnitus, and More.
+SleepPhones are the first and most comfortable headphones for sleeping, and they have helped more than one million people sleep better.